mad-ady/mqttNanny/README-windows.md

    nssm set mqttNanny AppStderr 'C:\Program Files\mqttNanny\mqttNanny-daemon-stderr.txt'
    nssm start mqttNanny
    ```
+  Note, that if using AppStdout, AppStderr, the logs are not rotate and will continue to grow...

  - Set up Task Scheduler for each account to export some info (see next section)